Flow Evaluation to Guide Revascularization in Multivessel ST-Elevation Myocardial Infarction - FLOWER-MI

 - Urgent revascularization at 12 months: 2.6% of the FFR-guided group compared with 1.9% of the angiography-guided group (p = nonsignificant)

 Among patients who underwent primary PCI for STEMI and had nonculprit multivessel coronary disease, FFR-guided revascularization was not superior to angiography-guided revascularization.
-An FFR-guided strategy failed to reduce the composite outcome of death, MI, or urgent revascularization, compared with an angiography-guided strategy.
+An FFR-guided strategy failed to reduce the composite outcome of death, MI, or urgent revascularization, compared with an angiography-guided strategy out to 3 years.
 Current guidelines recommend that complete revascularization be considered during the index hospitalization for STEMI patients with multivessel coronary disease.
 Based on this trial, either an FFR-guided or an angiography-guided strategy are acceptable choices for the management of residual coronary artery disease after primary PCI.